Rhodolite

 What is a rhodolite garnet worth?

-The gemstone price range from $30 per carat for the darker stones with a brownish modifier to $200 per carat for very fine pinkish reds.
-The price also depends about clarity and weight of the stone.
+Rhodolite garnet prices can start around $30 per carat for darker stones with a brownish cast and go up to about $200 per carat for very fine pinkish reds.
+The exact value depends on factors such as color saturation, clarity, cut, and carat weight.

 What birthstone is rhodolite?